Suspect in apparent assassination attempt on Trump was near golf course for 12 hours, records show

-Ryan Wesley Routh, 58, faces charges of possessing a firearm despite a prior felony conviction and possessing a firearm with an obliterated serial number.
-The Justice Department did not allege that he fired any shots.
-Additional and more serious charges are possible as the investigation continues and prosecutors seek an indictment from a grand jury.
+Ryan Wesley Routh did not fire any shots, never had Trump in his line of sight and sped away after being shot at by an agent who spotted him, officials said.
+He was arrested in a neighboring county.

-Routh appeared briefly in federal court in West Palm Beach, kickstarting a criminal case in the final weeks of a presidential race already touched by violence and upheaval.
-Though no one was injured, the episode marked the second attempt on Trump's life in as many months, raising fresh questions about the security afforded to him during a time of amped-up political rhetoric.
-It prompted Republican allies and even some Democrats to demand to know how a would-be shooter could get so close.
+Routh, 58, appeared in federal court in West Palm Beach to face federal firearms charges, starting a criminal case in the final weeks of a presidential race already touched by violence and upheaval.
+Though no one was injured, the episode marked the second attempt on Trump's life in as many months, raising questions about the security provided to him during a time of amped-up political rhetoric and what the Secret Service chief called an "unprecedented and hyper-dynamic threat environment."

-Routh was arrested Sunday afternoon after authorities spotted a firearm poking out of shrubbery on the West Palm Beach golf course where Trump was playing.
-He was spotted by a Secret Service agent assigned to Trump's security detail who opened fire.
-Routh sped away before being captured by law enforcement in a neighboring county, the authorities said.
+Even as Trump's Republican allies and some Democrats demanded answers about how a would-be shooter was able to get so close to Trump, Ronald Rowe Jr., the Secret Service's acting director, offered a fiery defense of the agents he said were “rising to this moment” despite needing additional resources.

+“Right now, we are redlining them, and they are rising to this moment, and they are meeting the challenges right now,” Rowe said, citing recent political conventions and other major events that required protective details.

 Body camera footage posted Monday on Facebook by the Martin County sheriff's office showed Routh's arrest.
 The video shows him walking backward with his hands over his head on the side of a road before being handcuffed and led away by law enforcement.